TrustTheVote-Project/VoteTrackerPlus/docs/UX/overview.md

 After the voter successfully identifies themselves to the election official, the election official supplies a numbered but anonymous VOTES printed blank ballot.
 The ballot contains a checkbox allowing the voter to receive the public key for their ballot.
 After completing as much of the ballot as desired in private, the voter transitions to the VOTES ballot casting station.
 With optional assistance from an election official, the ballot is scanned and either rejected or accepted.
 A rejected ballot is one where some portion of the ballot is either un-readable or non compliant/invalid.
 The rejected portion of the ballot and the reason thereof is privately shown to the voter.
 A rejected ballot is not accepted by the VOTES ballot casting equipment and is ultimately shredded.

 When accepted and if the voter asked for a public key, a receipt is printed containing ~100 public keys.
 The voter is then privately shown the index (which public key in the list is theirs).
-Note - if the precinct is small or if there are not at least ~100 cast ballots with the same set of GGO's, then the public key is not available until after all the poles close.
+Note - if the precinct is small or if there are not at least ~100 cast ballots with the same set of GGO's, then the public key is not available.

 If rejected, the voter can receive a new blank ballot (again numbered but anonymous) printed at the VOTES ballot casting station.
-Or with the help of an election official and after the voter acknowledges that those portions of their ballot that cannot be scanned will in fact not be counted, the ballot can be forced scanned where only the scan-able portions of the ballot are entered.
+Or with the help of an election official and after the voter acknowledges that those portions of their ballot that cannot be scanned will in fact not be counted, the ballot can be forced scanned where only the scan-able portions of the ballot are entered - the unscannable races are not counted.

 # 1.2) Once all the polls close, the voter can inspect their specific electronic ballot